Dedekind Zeta motives for totally real fields: Introduction

-Let $k$ be a number field.
-There exists an abelian tensor category $\MT(k)$ of mixed Tate motives over $k$, whose simple objects are the Tate motives $\Q(n)$, for $n\in \Z$, and which is closed under extensions \cite{DG}.
-The structure of this category is determined by its relation to algebraic $K$-theory:
+Let $k$ be a number field, and let $\MT(k)$ be the abelian tensor category of mixed Tate motives over $k$ \cite{DG}.
+Its simple objects are the Tate motives $\Q(n)$, for $n\in \Z$, and its structure is determined by its relation to algebraic $K$-theory:

-and the fact that all higher extension groups vanish \cite{DG}.
-By a theorem due to Borel \cite{Bo1}, one has $K_1(k)=k^\times$, and for $n>1$,
+and the fact that all higher extension groups vanish.
+One has $K_1(k)=k^\times$, and a theorem due to Borel \cite{Bo1}, states that for $n>1$,

 where $r_1$ is the number of real places of $k$, and $r_2$ is the number of complex places of $k$.
 The Hodge realisation functor on $\MT(k)$ gives rise to a regulator map